On Dirichlet, Poncelet and Abel problems: Generic biquadratic curve

 Elementary considerations show that two points $(0,1,0)$ and $(0,0,1)$ of the projective plane are singular for any values of parameters $a_{ik}$.
 Thus, only one singular point can exist in each finite part of the plane.
-In turn, this means that at least two roots, say $x_1, x_2$ of the discriminant $\tilde D_1(x)$ should coincide: $ x_1= x_2$.
-The same condition holds for the discriminant $\tilde D_2(y)$, i.e. $ y_1= y_2$ because invariants $g_2,g_3$ of the discriminants $\tilde D_1(x)$ and $\tilde D_2(y)$ are the same.
-Then it is elementary verified that the point $( x_1, y_1)$ will be indeed a singular point of the biquadratic curve.
+In turn, this means that, at least, two roots, say $x_1, x_2$ of the discriminant $\tilde D_1(x)$ should coincide: $ x_1= x_2$.
+The same condition holds for the discriminant $\tilde D_2(y)$, i.e. $ y_1= y_2$ because invariants $g_2,g_3$ of the discriminants $\tilde D_1(x)$ and $\tilde D_2(y)$ are identical.
+Then it can be elementary verified that the point $( x_1, y_1)$ will be, indeed, a singular point of the biquadratic curve.
 In principle, the second singular point can occur.
 But in this case the genus of the curve will be -1 meaning that the curve is reducible.

-We thus have the following \begin{pr} The irreducible biquadratic curve $\tilde F(x,y)=0$ has the a singular point in a finite part of the (complex) plane if and only if the discriminant $\tilde D_1(x)$ (and hence $\tilde D_2(y)$ as well) has a multiple zero $x_1$ (correspondingly $y_1$).
-In this case the point $(x_1,y_1)$ is singular and unique. \end{pr}
+Thus, we can formulate the following \begin{pr} The irreducible biquadratic curve $\tilde F(x,y)=0$ has a singular point in a finite part of the (complex) plane if and only if the discriminant $\tilde D_1(x)$ (and, hence, $\tilde D_2(y)$ as well) has a multiple zero $x_1$ (and, respectively, $y_1$).
+In this case, the point $(x_1,y_1)$ is singular and unique. \end{pr}

-Note this proposition can be reformulated in an equivalent form.
+Note that this proposition can be reformulated in an equivalent form.
 Indeed, the polynomial $D_1(x)$ has a multiple zero if and only if its discriminant is zero.
-Thus, in order to find all singular points of the curve we should first calculate the discriminant $D_1(x)$ of the biquadratic curve $F(x,y)=0$ and then calculate the discriminant $\Delta(D_1(x))$ from the polynomial $D_1(x)$ ("discriminant from the discriminant").
-We have obviously coincidence of the two discriminants
+Thus, in order to find all singular points of the curve, first, the discriminant $D_1(x)$ of the biquadratic curve $F(x; y) = 0$ must be calculated and, then, the discriminant $\Delta(D_1(x))$ of the polynomial $D_1(x)$ is calculated (i.e. discriminant of discriminant).
+Obviously, the following two discriminants coincid